-The South Riel neighbourhood is subject to Off-Site Levies.
-Off-Site Levies will be calculated, assessed, and collected at the time of subdivision or upon execution of a Development Agreement, in accordance with the rate that is applicable at that time.
+The South Riel neighbourhood is subject to Oeff-Site Levies as identified within the Off-Site Levy Bylaw 30/2013 as amended.
+Off-site Site levies Levies will be calculated, assessed, and collected at the time of subdivision or upon execution of a Development Agreement, in accordance with the rate that is applicable at that time. -

 Should a subdivision or Development Agreement not be part of the development process, levies will then be collected at the time of Development Permit.
-In addition to the Off-Site Levies, additional costs may need to be borne by the developers to facilitate the interim plan of infrastructure capacity improvements.
+In addition to the effOff-site-Site_levies_Levies, additional costs may need to be borne by the developers to facilitate the interim plan of infrastructure capacity improvements.